 where $\{e_i\}$ is an orthonormal basis of a separable Hilbert space $H$, $\{L_i\}$ are real valued i.i.d. pure jump L\'evy processes, and $\{\beta_i\}$ is a given sequence of non zero real numbers.

 The first paper dealing with the irreducibility of stochastic equations driven by pure jump noise was published in \cite{17}.
-The authors obtained the irreducibility of semilinear SPDEs with Lipschitz coefficients; see \cite[Theorem 5.4]{17}.
+The authors obtained the irreducibility of semilinear SPDEs with Lipschitz coefficients.
 The driving noises they considered are the so-called cylindrical symmetric $\alpha$-stable processes, $\alpha\in(0,2)$, which have the form (\ref{eq Intro 1}) with $\{L_i\}$ replaced by real valued i.i.d. symmetric $\alpha$-stable processes.
-A key point in their analysis is to study the support of $L_i$ and the stochastic convolutions with respect to $L_i$ and $L$ on some path spaces.
-Subsequently, the authors solved a control problem to obtain the irreducibility.
-The proofs of the support are based on carefully controlling moments and sizes of jumps of the driving noises, and require a strong condition that the support of the intensity measure of $L_i$ contains interval $[-R,R]$ for some $R>0$, which is naturally satisfied by real valued symmetric $\alpha$-stable processes.
-If one follows their ideas, the strong condition seems very difficult to be improved/removed.
-Their approach must be modified to study the irreducibility of stochastic equations with highly nonlinear terms.
-There are several papers doing so (see \cite{DWX2020,FHR 2016,WXX,WX}), which we describe below.

-Following the spirit in \cite{DaPrato2004} for the Gaussian cases and \cite{17}, the authors in \cite{WXX} proved the irreducibility of stochastic real Ginzburg-Landau equation on torus $\mathbb{T}=\mathbb{R}\setminus \mathbb{Z}$ in $H:=\{h\in L^2(\mathbb{T}):\int_\mathbb{T}h(y)dy=0\}$ driven by cylindrical symmetric $\alpha$-stable processes with $\alpha\in(1,2)$; see \cite[Theorem 2.3]{WXX}.
-Due to the polynomial nonlinearity, they established a new support result for stochastic convolutions on some suitable path space; see \cite[Lemma 3.2]{DaPrato2004}.
-And then, they solved a control problem with polynomial term to obtain the irreducibility.
-Although their method could deal with the non-Lipschitz term, some technical restrictions are placed on the driving noises.
-For example, (ii) on page 1182 of \cite{WXX}, i.e.,
+The authors in \cite{WXX} proved the irreducibility of stochastic real Ginzburg-Landau equation on torus $\mathbb{T}=\mathbb{R}\setminus \mathbb{Z}$ in $H:=\{h\in L^2(\mathbb{T}):\int_\mathbb{T}h(y)dy=0\}$ driven by cylindrical symmetric $\alpha$-stable processes with $\alpha\in(1,2)$; see \cite[Theorem 2.3]{WXX}.
+In the paper, the coefficients in (\ref{eq Intro 1}) are required to satisfy (ii) on page 1182 of \cite{WXX}, i.e.,

 and